Drop (2025) review – A date night thriller that misses the mark

 It’s pretty standard stuff.
 Violet doesn’t know who is sending her these messages as they are anonymous.
 The only clue is that they must be within the vicinity of her table.
 At first it seems like a minor inconvenience until the messages begin making demands of her and threatening the safety of her family.

-The premise is decent enough and something that hasn’t really been done before, to my knowledge.
+The premise is decent enough for a thriller and something that hasn’t really been done before, to my knowledge.
 The prospect of Violet having to hunt down her tormenter among a restaurant full of potential perpetrators is pretty tantalising.
-That is, until it isn’t.
+I quite enjoy one-location movies like this, as well.
+It keeps things tight and fast flowing.

-Drop quickly begins to feel like it has a bit of a stutter.
-The action lacks any real feeling of flow and stop, starts, abruptly.
+Drop quickly begins to feel like it has a bit of a stutter, though.
+The action lacks any real feeling of finesse and stop, starts, abruptly.
 Violet’s tormenter messages her, she looks around the room in panic, they ask her to do something, she refuses, they threaten her, she agrees to do it, while she does it she attempts to find some clues, rinse and repeat.

-This is, basically, the formula for the entire movie.
-It quickly becomes repetitive.
-Throw in a few absurd plot holes and a date that is willing to tolerate some, frankly, ridiculous scenarios for the chance at a piece of ass.
-And you suddenly have a movie that feels a bit awkward and just a little bit silly.
+This is basically the formula for the entire movie and it quickly becomes repetitive.
+Throw in a few absurd plot holes and a date that is willing to tolerate some, frankly, ridiculous scenarios for the chance at a piece of ass and you suddenly have a movie that feels a bit awkward and just a little bit silly.

-Sure, there are moments that work fairly well.
-But the location restricts some of the thrills and really limits how much can be done with the story to create tension and atmosphere.
+Sure, there are moments that work fairly well but the location ends up restricting some of the thrills.
+It’s too busy and too open which really limits how much can be done with the story to create tension and atmosphere.
 That leads me onto a couple of the film’s other issues.

-Drop, sort of, inadvertently gives the game away when it comes to the perp pretty early on.
-This makes it rather predictable but even if it didn’t slip up in this way, it really wouldn’t matter.
+Drop inadvertently gives the game away when it comes to the perp pretty early on.
+This makes the entire movie rather predictable but even if it didn’t slip up in this way, it really wouldn’t matter.
 We don’t know enough about these characters and there isn’t enough background story building for us to really care.

 Acting is about what you would expect for a TV movie, or something similar.
 Nobody stands out and most of the cast feel like they are coasting.
 Again, it’s perfectly fine for a thriller.
 Meghann Fahy doesn’t bring much to the lead role and Brandon Sklenar sounds like he popped a bunch of Xanax before hitting the set.